rohanabraham/ZK-Gesture/README.md

 Normalization and Verification: To simplify the ZK component, the captured points are normalized and compared with the reference points to verify a match.

-Advancements in ZK: The project capitalizes on recent advancements in ZK proofs, allowing the verification with ZK computation of off-chain models and making the system more efficient and robust.
+Advancements in ZK: The project capitalizes on recent advancements in ZK proofs, allowing the verification with ZK computation of off-chain models.

-# Potential Use Cases:
+# Potential Future Use Cases:
 With more improvements to ZK, we could potentially run the whole ML model on-chain.
-We could also use more complex ML models than on this example.
+In time, we could also use more way more complex ML models than on this example like Face recognition and even potentially LLMs.

-Authentication: Similar to Face ID or Touch ID, ZK Gesture could offer a new form of biometric authentication for secure access and transactions.
+Authentication and Identity verification: Similar to Face ID or Touch ID, ZK Gesture could offer a new factor in the form of biometric authentication for secure access and transactions.
+Additional factors for authentication minimize the downside of losing a private key.
+With account abstraction, it is possible to reset a private key combining with other factors.

+Financial Services: Additional verification with Voice or Face or additional biometric features along with transaction signatures to help with KYC / KYT.

 Blockchain Applications: The combination of ML and ZK proofs equips the blockchain with "eyes and ears," enabling it to process and authenticate unique physical patterns.

-Future Implications: This project paves the way for more complex and secure authentication methods in blockchain technology, expanding possibilities for user verification and transaction security.
+Future Implications: This project demonstrates possibilties for more complex and secure authentication methods in blockchain technology, expanding possibilities for user verification and transaction security.